AxiosLeo/webhook-cd/README.md

 ### 2. How Deployments Work

-1. When a configured event (e.g., a merge request is merged) occurs in Coding.net for a monitored repository and branch (as defined in your `WEBHOOK_CD_REPO_...` environment variables), Coding.net sends a webhook to your Webhook-CD instance.
+1. When a configured event (e.g., a merge request is merged) occurs in Coding.net for a monitored repository and branch, Coding.net sends a webhook to your Webhook-CD instance.
 2. Webhook-CD logs the event and updates the status in its database.
 3. The `runTasks` process in `index.js` periodically checks for new, undeployed events for the configured repositories.
-4. If a deployable event is found, Webhook-CD will attempt to perform Git operations (like `git checkout`, `git reset --hard origin/{branch}`, `git pull`) in the corresponding local directory specified by `WEBHOOK_CD_REPO_..._DIR`.
+4. If a deployable event is found, Webhook-CD will attempt to perform Git operations (like `git checkout`, `git reset --hard origin/{branch}`, `git pull`) in the corresponding local directory.
 Ensure this directory exists and is properly initialized as a Git repository, or is a location where the tool can clone into.

 ## CLI Tool (`wcd`)